|

 prepaid wireless provider to choose.
 Consider these tips and

-is the actual type of technology used to build the network.
+is the actual type of technology used to build the cellular network.

 Just like

-LCD and Plasma televisions are two types of technologies, wireless has
+LCD and Plasma televisions are two types of screen technologies,

 - GSM